thomasonw/Arduino/README.md

-Arduino
+Arduino - working copy
 ========

+* This clone of Arduino has been made to gain access to a linked fork of the AVR/CORE files.
+Allowing updating to support the ATmegaxxM1/C1 line of UC's.

+* I  forked the entire IDE, as I am not aware of how to maintain only a subdirectory of a repository.

-* Arduino is an open-source physical computing platform based on a simple I/O board and a development environment that implements the Processing/Wiring language.
+*Arduino is an open-source physical computing platform based on a simple I/O board and a development environment that implements the Processing/Wiring language.
 Arduino can be used to develop stand-alone interactive objects or can be connected to software on your computer (e.g. Flash, Processing and MaxMSP).